Mutable Poset

 INPUT:

-• poset – the poset to which this shell belongs.
+• poset – the poset to which this shell belongs

-• element – the element which should be contained/encapsulated in this shell.
+• element – the element which should be contained/encapsulated in this shell

-A shell for the given element.
+OUTPUT: a shell for the given element

 Note